-PART I, CHILD'S NET INVESTMENT INCOME.
-Although all unblocked data entry lines are translated from the federal Form 8615, you may have to make adjustments to these entries.
+PART I, CHILD'S NET UNEARNED INCOME.
+Although some data entry lines are translated from the federal Form 8615, you may have to make adjustments to these entries.

-- 1 Child's investment income. (auto-calc) Computed from: - Child's AGI on Form 540, line 17. (auto-calc) Taken from Form 540 as indicated. - Child's California earned income. (auto-calc) Posted from "Total Calif. earned income" on screen 4 of Form 540. - Other reduction to line 1.
-If the total AGI less the computed total earned income, above, does not accurately reflect the investment income for the child, enter an adjustment here.
-CAUTION: The adjustment you enter here is taken as a reduction to the computed investment income, so if the computed amount is too low, you must enter your adjustment as a negative number.
+1 Child's unearned income. (auto-calc) Computed from:

+Child's AGI on Form 540, line 17. (auto-calc) Taken from Form 540 as indicated.

+Child's California earned income. (auto-calc) Posted from "Total Calif. earned income" on screen 5 of Form 540.

+Other reduction to line 1.
+If the total AGI less the computed total earned income, above, does not accurately reflect the unearned income for the child for the California return, enter an adjustment here.
+CAUTION: The adjustment you enter here is taken as a reduction to the computed unearned income, so if the computed amount is too low, you must enter your adjustment as a negative number.